folio-org/folio-org.github.io/community/contrib-code.md

 ### Requesting a merge

-Go to the GitHub page, and it shows some recently pushed branches, yours should be there too.
-Next to it is a button "Compare and Pull Request".
+Go to the GitHub page, and it shows some recently pushed branches -- your one should be there too.
+Next to it is a button "New pull request".
 Click on that.

+If you are using a fork, then the process is a little different.
+Start from your fork and select "New pull request", then select your head fork and branch.

-It should show you that it is _able to merge_, so click on the "Create Pull Request" button under the comment box.
-Once the request is created, assign it to someone else.
+It should show that it is _able to merge_, so click on the "Create pull request" button under the comment box.

+If your pull request is instead to seek feedback, then say in the description that it is not yet ready to merge.
+Describe the items for which you want assistance.

+After the pull request is created, assign it to someone else.
+Alternatively leave it for someone to pick up.

 ### Merging pull requests